 - If based on actual imminent danger, under similar circumstances a person of ordinary prudence, firmness, and courage would be justified in acting as the defendant did to save himself.

 - The defendant had no other probable means of avoiding the danger.

 If the self-defense claim is successful, then the actions the defendant took in order to avoid his being harmed will be considered legal use of force.
 A winning self-defense claim can result in a not guilty verdict when a person is charged with the various degrees of assault and battery, attempted murder, or murder.

 If you have been charged with one of these offenses, it is important for you to talk to a lawyer.
 You cannot reasonably expect to handle your own criminal case to a satisfactory conclusion.
-If you would like to discuss a criminal matter with one of the attorneys of Holland & Usry, please use the instant chat feature on this page or call us as soon as possible at 864.582.0416 or toll-free at 888.230.1841.
+If you would like to discuss a criminal matter with one of the attorneys of Holland & Usry, please use the instant chat feature on this page or call us as soon as possible toll-free at 888.230.1841.